-Hello there anxiety, my unwelcome friend.
-How delightful you’re visiting again, said no one ever.
-Anxiety is an invisible part of ourselves that may choose to control us.
-But who’s choice is it that anxiety is in control?
+Hello anxiety, my unwelcome friend.
+How delightful you’re visiting again said no one ever.
+Anxiety is an invisible part of our lives that may control us.
+But who’s choice is it when anxiety is in control?

-The key to anxiety is how to cope, and reassure yourself.
-So when your unwelcome friend arrives, you mock them and they leave, *yass*.
+The key to coping with anxiety is trying to unhook yourself and reassure yourself.
+So when your unwelcome friend arrives, you acknowledge them and dismiss them and they leave.

-I’ve found that my anxiety has improved massively since doing CBT, but it has flared up slightly again so I’m re-reading and re working my approach, let’s see how it goes!
+I’ve found that my anxiety has improved massively since doing CBT, but it has flared up slightly again so I’m re-reading the book and re-working my approach, let’s see how it goes.

 How do you cope with anxiety?